Youghiogheny River water or watershed scenery in Pennsylvania

 Core orientation for the below-Confluence trout plan.

-Ramcat to Ohiopyle corridor
+Ramcat to Ohiopyle area

 PFBC and DCNR sources identify important managed trout and recreation context.